williamstome/williamstome.github.io.raw/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-# What the blog?
-I'm a graduate student in the Tufts Human-Robot Interaction Lab.
+My name is Tom Williams, and I'm a PhD student in the Tufts Human-Robot Interaction Lab.
+My research sits at the intersection of Natural Language Dialogues, Artificial Intelligence, and Human-Robot Interaction.
 This blog is my way of sharing in an accessible way my research, my field of study, and my pet projects.